Pre-Professional Health Advising

 EKU has a number of programs that will help prepare students for professional schools following graduation.
 These schools generally do not require a specific major, provided that their prerequisite courses are taken.
 All professional schools are highly competitive in their admissions process.
 Thus, students should aim for strong GPA and professional school admission test scores.
 Students are encouraged to seek a major that they feel comfortable with, that they have a strong aptitude for, that is interesting and challenging, and that provides additional career concentrations.
 All students, regardless of GPA or admission test scores, will be provided with resources and assistance needed to apply for professional school that wish to do so.
 Additional information may be found at www.preprofessional.eku.edu

 Students with an interest in careers in biomedical/health-related research should consider a B.S. in Chemistry (Biochemistry concentration) or a B.S. in Biomedical Sciences (Research concentration).
 With these B.S. degrees, students may work in academic and industry research laboratories.
 Some students may choose to earn an advanced degree at either the M.S. or Ph.D. level.
 Both the Chemistry major and the Biomedical Sciences major will prepare students for these advanced degrees.
+There are also programs that offer an MD to PhD pathway, allowing you to earn both a PhD and an MD.

 It is recommended for students interested in pharmacy to complete a four-year degree with a B.S.
 (Pre-Pharmacy Concentration) in chemistry.
 The chemistry pages in this Catalog list the appropriate courses for this concentration.
 The Pre-professional advisor, who is familiar with the pharmacy admissions process, will be assigned as a supplemental advisor.
 Students interested in pharmacy may major in any subject provided certain pre-requisite courses are taken.
 While it is possible for students to be admitted to a pharmacy school after just two years of undergraduate training, the competitive nature of these programs suggests students should complete their major in preparation for pharmacy school.

-Pharmacy schools differ in their individual requirements, so students should check the web pages of the pharmacy school of their choice, and then determine which courses to take after consulting their pre-pharmacy advisor.
+Pharmacy schools differ in their individual requirements, so students should check the web pages of the pharmacy school of their choice, and then determine which courses to take after consulting the pre professional health advisor.
 The application process typically begins in the fall of the senior year.
 Pharmacy schools require the PCAT and they look for students with leadership potential, a strong sense of empathy, a community and university service record, and extensive experience shadowing pharmacists or working as a pharmacy technician.
 Admission to pharmacy schools depends on a good balance among each of these areas in addition to strong PCAT scores and a high GPA.

-Physician associate professional schools are primarily in university schools of medicine and allied health.
+(Formerly Physician Assistant) Physician associate professional schools are primarily in university schools of medicine and allied health.
 Although programs vary in length, most physician associate programs require 24-28 months to complete.
 Most programs require applicants to have completed a minimum of three years of college prior to admission and to have had previous health care experience.
 Most successful applicants to PA programs have earned a bachelor’s degree, and have accumulated a significant number of hours shadowing a Physician Associate and working with patients in a clinical setting.

 Prerequisite course requirements vary from school to school.
 Students are encouraged to consult with the pre-professional health advisor to determine which physician associate programs are of interest, and pattern their course work to fulfill these specific program requirements.
 It is recommended that students complete a 4 year degree majoring in BS Biomedical Sciences with a concentration in Pre-PA.

-The College of Science offers both the Biomedical Sciences (Pre-Medical Concentration) and Chemistry (Pre-Medical Concentration) Bachelor of Science degrees.
+The College of STEM offers both the Biomedical Sciences (Pre-Medical Concentration) and Chemistry (Pre-Health Concentration) Bachelor of Science degrees.
 Students pursuing degrees in either department will complement their studies with appropriate courses in humanities, social sciences, and communications.
 Courses in mathematics and physics will also be required.
 All students interested in these areas are urged to visit the Department pages in this Catalog, or go on-line to find details of these major programs.
 More information may be found at the EKU pre-professional web page at preprofessional.eku.edu.

 Students interested in medical school should consult the medical school admission requirements for their schools of interest or those published in the MSAR (Medical School Admissions Requirements) book.